5 /5

 17 £/h

-Great prices: 95% of tutors offer their first class for free and the average lesson cost is £17/hr
+Great news: 98% of our IT tutors offer the first lesson free! and the average lesson cost is £17/hr

 Dance